x

 'What Meditation Really Is'

-By mokshini on Fri, 10 Mar, 2017 - 18:30
+By Mokshini on Fri, 10 Mar, 2017 - 18:30

 Sangharakshita gave this talk in 1975 - so, a looong time ago; and I probably listened to it for the first time in 1988!
 But I still think it is a really useful talk and worth listening to.
 I referred to this at Exeter Sangha Night 8 March, and talked about how this talk really got me to think about the purpose of what I was trying to do.